 Building the project

-Developer own-funds – while this may not be the most common way for a developer to finance a development – often there is not enough profit from one development to fund the entire next project – certainly a contribution of developer-funds could get into a project.
+Developer Self-Funded: while this may not be the most common way for a developer to finance a development – often there is not enough profit from one development to fund the entire next project – certainly a contribution of developer-funds could get into a project.

-Peer-to-peer – is another investment model going on behind the scenes.
-Instead of the buyers funding the build, the developer will borrow from a company who have attracted “lenders” earning a fix term intertest paid monthly on the money they lend.
+Peer-to-peer: a simultaneous investment model going on behind the scenes.
+Instead of the buyers funding the build, the developer will borrow from a company who has attracted “lenders” earning a fix-term interest paid monthly on the money they lend.
 The developer backs this borrowing with a tangible asset e.g.: land, property, personal and agrees a term the money will be returned (3 month – 5 years) in a developer’s case, it’ll be just after the completion of the development.

-Combination – with a brief overview of the most common developer lending and funding options, it is often the case there will be a combination of two of the above e.g.: Buyer-funded and contractor funding or bridge loan and Buyer-funded.
-At the very least the developer will have a contingency back-up plan of access to more funds if required, to either get the project out of the ground on time or completed on time.
+Combination: with a brief overview of the most common developer lending and funding options, it is often the case a combination of two of the above will be used to bring a project to fruition e.g.: Buyer-funded and contractor funding, or bridge loan and buyer-funding.
+At the very least the developer will have a contingency back-up plan with access to more funds if required, to either, get the project out of the ground on time or completed on time.